NeuronLinkAI/NeuronLink-CA/README.md

 ## Disclaimer

-**Please note** that Roo Veterinary, Inc does **not** make any representations or warranties regarding any code, models, or other tools provided or made available in connection with Roo Code, any associated third-party tools, or any resulting outputs.
+**Please note** that Roo Veterinary, Inc does **not** make any representations or warranties regarding any code, models, or other tools provided or made available in connection with Neuron Link or Neuron Link code agent, Neuron Link CA, any associated third-party tools, or any resulting outputs.
 You assume **all risks** associated with the use of any such tools or outputs; such tools are provided on an **"AS IS"** and **"AS AVAILABLE"** basis.
 Such risks may include, without limitation, intellectual property infringement, cyber vulnerabilities or attacks, bias, inaccuracies, errors, defects, viruses, downtime, property loss or damage, and/or personal injury.
 You are solely responsible for your use of any such tools or outputs (including, without limitation, the legality, appropriateness, and results thereof).

 ---